The First Rebel

 31 that, as it is written, "He who glories, let him glory in the LORD."

 There is no place for pride.
 Pride was in Cain's heart.
 Pride filled his heart.
-His actions and reactions that we see in the following verses show us just how deep this pride problem was.
+It is in his actions and reactions that we see in the following verses just how deep this pride problem was.

 Whatever the case, it was clear to both of them that Abel's offering was accepted and Cain's was rejected.

-But on Cain and his offering he did not look with favour.
+5. But on Cain and his offering he did not look with favor.

-Cain is very angry and 'his countenance fell' … his face was downcast.
+Cain is very angry and 'his countenance fell', … his face was downcast.
 Very angry is a strong word.
-It shows, I believe, just how strongly he felt about his right to offer the way he wants to.
+It shows, I believe, just how strongly he felt about his right to offer the way he wanted to.
 His feelings toward his brother would be jealousy and arrogance.
 After all, he is the older of the two.

 So Cain is feeling angry because God did not accept his idea of an offering.
 (Proverbs 14:12 ¶ There is a way that seems right to a man, but in the end it leads to death.)